DARF: Depth-Aware Generalizable Neural Radiance Field: Related Work

-A pioneer generalized NeRF framework is proposed by pixelNeRF \cite{yu2021pixelnerf}.
+A pioneer generalizable NeRF framework is proposed by pixelNeRF \cite{yu2021pixelnerf}.
 By introducing image features, pixelNeRF can be trained across multiple scenes.
-To improve image quality when generalized to novel scenes, IBRNet \cite{wang2021ibrnet} designs a ray transformer to take advantage of the contextual information on the ray.
-Similar ray transformer structure is also used by GRF \cite{trevithick2021grf}.
-GRF learns local features for each pixel in images and integrates an attention mechanism\cite{trevithick2021grf}.
+To improve image quality when generalizable to novel scenes, IBRNet \cite{wang2021ibrnet} designs a ray transformer to take advantage of the contextual information on the ray. \cite{liu2024pixel} uses Pixel-Learnable 3D Lookup Table (3DLUT) for real-time image enhancement, which provides the possibility of improving the novel-view rendering results.
+GRF \cite{trevithick2021grf} learns local features for each pixel in images and integrates an attention mechanism \cite{trevithick2021grf}.
 Stereo Radiance Fields (SRF) \cite{srf} introduces patch matching into neural view synthesis to realize sparse inputs.
-MVSNeRF \cite{chen2021mvsnerf} leverages cost volumes to improve the performance of the generalized nerf.
-However, above generalized methods inherit the sampling strategy of the original NeRF \cite{mildenhall2020nerf}, which samples in the whole space inefficiently.
-Besides, generalized learning makes the network learn only the interpolation of images in pixel scale, without geometry learning.
+MVSNeRF \cite{chen2021mvsnerf} leverages plane-swept cost volumes to improve the performance of the generalizable NeRF.
+However, the above generalizable methods inherit the sampling strategy of the original NeRF \cite{mildenhall2020nerf}, which samples in the whole space inefficiently.
+Generalizable learning makes the network learn only the interpolation of images in the pixel scale, without geometry learning.
 The lack of geometric information leads to constraints on generalization capabilities, inefficient rendering, and blurring of novel-view synthesis, especially when the input views are sparse.
-DS-NeRF \cite{deng2021depth} proposes a loss to take advantage of depth, exploiting the insight that sparse depth supervision can be used to regularize the learned geometry.
+Besides, recent depth estimation model \cite{depthany} learned on large amounts of data have achieved unprecedented results, which provide additional geometric priors for image data.
+For the use of depth, DS-NeRF \cite{deng2021depth} proposes a loss to take advantage of depth, exploiting the insight that sparse depth supervision can be used to regularize the learned geometry.
 But the constraint in \cite{deng2021depth} is sparse and the depth prior limits the prediction.
-We propose GARF framework and GADS scheme to realize geometry-aware sampling and learning.
+We propose a DARF framework and DADS scheme to realize geometry-aware sampling and learning.